Bikanervala Navratri Thali Review – Wholesome Vrat Thali (2023)

 Frequently Asked Questions

-The Thalis at Bikanervala are priced differently.
-These prices do not include any taxes –
+The Bikanervala Thali prices are different.
+These Bikaner Vrat Thali prices do not include any taxes –

 - The Thali Navratra Special is priced at Rs 300/-